lorenzo3117/multipurpose-python-website/README.md

 - Use a real database instead of a DB class
 - Use decorators for generating a password
 - Copy to clipboard for generated password
-- Add detail page for a project
+- Add details page for a project
-- Better home page
+- Use authentication
+- Make the website a bit prettier
+- Add a footer

 ### Sources
 https://www.geeksforgeeks.org/visualize-graphs-in-python/